 Mission and History

 The Chicago Dental Society was organized in 1864 and incorporated in 1878.
-The objective of the Chicago Dental Society is to encourage the improvement of the health of the public, to promote the art and science of dentistry and to represent the interest of the members of the profession and the public that it serves.
+The mission statement of CDS, updated in 2022, is to create and deliver high-quality, innovative programs that promote the art and science of dentistry and are responsive to the interests and needs of our members, the dental profession and the public we serve.
+Our core values are:

 When joining the Chicago Dental Society, a dentist also becomes a member of the American Dental Association and the Illinois State Dental Society.
 However, instead of paying three separate dues invoices, members pay once annually to belong to all component (local), constituent (state) and national levels.
 Find out more about our member benefits.